mas-bandwidth/yojimbo/BUILDING.md

 Or, if you are building under Visual Studio, run the "secure_server" project from the IDE.

-When a secure server is running, you will notice that connecting via "secure_client" works, but regular (insecure) connects via "client" do not.
+When a secure server is running, you will notice that connecting via "secure_client" works, but regular connects via "client" do not.

 This is the entire point of secure servers. **Secure servers only allow connections that come from the matcher.**

 This is accomplished via an encrypted connect token that the matchmaker generates and passes back to the client.
 This connect token is valid only for a particular globally unique 64bit client id (of your choice), for a limited period of time, and for a limited whitelist of server addresses.

 Connect tokens cannot be decrypted or forged by clients because they are encrypted and signed with a private key known only to the matcher and the dedicated server instances.
-This is why libyojimbo is designed only for games that host dedicated servers.
+This is also why libyojimbo is designed only for games that host dedicated servers.
 The private key must be known only to the matcher and the dedicated server instances for the security model to work.

 ## Documentation and Support